moderndatacompany/dataos.info/docs/resources/lens/exploration_of_lens_using_sql_apis.md

----
-title: Consumption of Lens using SQL APIs
----

-# Consumption of Lens using SQL APIs
+# Exploration of Lens using SQL APIs

 In this guide, we'll walk you through the steps to connect to a deployed Lens using a SQL client (like `psql` and `dataos-ctl usql` interfaces.